 Encouraging men to talk about things, asking them how they are doing, being there to hear what they have to say and helping them explore ways of making things better can make such a difference.

-Whether you’re a friend, a partner, family member or a colleague of a man who’s finding things difficult, getting the conversation started is the first step.
+Whether you’re an employer, colleague or friend of a man who’s finding things difficult, getting the conversation started is the first step.

 Employee health and wellbeing investment is key in creating a better working environment, happier staff and ultimately increased productivity.